godotengine/godot-docs/classes/class_physics2dshapequeryparameters.rst

 - void **set_shape** **(** :ref:`Resource<class_Resource>` shape **)**

-Set the :ref:`Shape2D<class_Shape2D>` that will be used for collision/intersection queries.
+Sets the :ref:`Shape2D<class_Shape2D>` that will be used for collision/intersection queries.